Barbieria: Description

+Range and habitat

+Barbieria ranges from southwestern Mexico through Central America, the Caribbean islands, and northern South America to Bolivia and southeastern Brazil.
+It is present in the Amazonian, Andean, and Orinoco bioregions.
+In Colombia it ranges from 200 to 1140 meters elevation in the departments of Antioquia, Guaviare, Meta, and Vaupés.

+Barbieria is found in moist soils in secondary growth, roadsides, riverine forests, forest edges or open areas with abundant sun, at elevations of 390–1000 m.
+Plant collectors often cited that the plant was observed rarely in the area sampled.

 Taxonomy

 De Candolle's (1825) Barbieria DC is a monotypic legume genus of questionable affinities, historically having been synonymized with the genus Clitoria, and placed in several tribes, including its own.
 White (1980) treated Barbieria as a distinct genus in the Panamanian flora.
 Lackey (1981) concluded it was a member of the genus Clitoria.
 In addition, he was the first to correctly assign the genus to tribe Phaseoleae subtribe Clitoriinae Benth., with members bearing resupinate (inverted) flowers, a unique trait amongst legumes.
 Mabberley (1987) and Smith and Lewis (1991) reconfirmed Barbieria as a synonym of Clitoria.
 Species of Clitoria fall into three distinct groups based upon morphology, but one could conclude that they represent three distinct genera.
 Bentham (1858) concluded that Clitoria would be rendered more natural by retaining these groups together, treating them as section.
 Baker (1879) elevated two sections to subgenus Clitoria and subgenus Neurocapum (Desv.)
 Bak.
 Fantz (1979) agreed with Bentham and elevated the third section to subgenus Bracteria.
 Fantz (1996) resegregated Barbieria from Clitoria.
 He provided a taxonomic key to the genera (Bracteria, Centrosema, Clitoria, Clitoriopsis, Periandra) in subtribe Clitoriinae.
 He provided over thirty morphological character traits segregating Bracteria and Clitoria in Table 2.